regebro/prehistoric-python/presentation.rst

 .. note::

     Yeah, you get exactly one call per item, always.

-    With the earlier code, we get in average 680,000 calls to the modified() method when sorting 40.000 items.
+    With the cmp function we get around 17 times as many calls to getitem as for with a key function.
+Yeah, 17.
+The slow bit of sorting is still the actual sorting, but this makes a big difference.

-    And the lambda only does one key lookup, not two, so we get 1/17th as many key lookups on a list with 40.000 items.
-This makes sorting much faster.
-40.000 random integers take only around 20% of the time to sort.
+    40.000 random integers take only around 20% of the time to sort with a key function instead of a cmp function.

 ----